‘Raising Kanan’ Showrunner Sascha Penn Talks About Season 3’s New Villain, Keeping The Momentum Going & More

 “I mean, I think the inspiration is real-life stuff more than anything else, ” Penn begins.
 “I mean, Ronnie is such an enigma that it just makes him really scary.
 And I’m sure you’ve experienced this in your own life.
 It’s like it’s always the guy that you can’t wrap your head around, the quiet guy that all of a sudden you’re just like, “Whoa, where the f*ck did that come?”
 It gets real scary, real fast.
 And that character, especially as realized by Grantham Coleman, who’s a spectacular actor, he’s so unpredictable that it just makes him really, really scary.
 And I think he was the character who’s envisioned that way, but I don’t think that I anticipated or anyone anticipated, and how should I put it, how much depth that Grantham would bring to that role.
 He did something with it.”

-For season three, Penn says family is the one word to describe the show’s third season best.
+For Season 3, Penn says family is the one word to describe the show’s third season best.

 “I think probably family, again, I’ll go back to that.
-This is a family drama, and I think at the end of season two, you see the family laid low in a way that is pretty dramatic and violent,” Penn said.
+This is a family drama, and I think at the end of Season 2, you see the family laid low in a way that is pretty dramatic and violent,” Penn said.

-He continues, “I think a lot of season three is about rebuilding and reconstituting the family and the notion of family and what that looks like and whether that’s even possible, by the way.
+He continues, “I think a lot of Season 3 is about rebuilding and reconstituting the family and the notion of family and what that looks like and whether that’s even possible, by the way.
 As I said earlier, all of our families are so complicated and layered, and the Thomas family is no different.
-And I think coming out of season two, you really find a lot of these characters going through existential crises where they’re trying to understand who they are, both individually and within the context of the whole meaning, the family.
-So I think that’s really a big part of season three.”
+And I think coming out of Season 2, you really find a lot of these characters going through existential crises where they’re trying to understand who they are, both individually and within the context of the whole meaning, the family.
+So I think that’s really a big part of Season 3.”

 -